t54-labs/t54-labs-docs/docs/First Steps/quick-start.md

 * **[tRadar](/docs/tradar)** - AI-native compliance and risk management framework
 * **[Claire](/docs/claire)** - The financial gateway agent

-## Start with some use cases!
+## 5. Start with some use cases!

-Before diving into the technical architecture and implementation details like SDK and APIs, we encourage you—especially if you're a developer, whether or not you've already built your own agent—to begin by exploring these use cases.
-They illustrate how agent products intersect deeply with finance, and offer concrete scenarios to help you understand how agentic payments function in practice.
-Grasping these patterns is essential before entering a live development environment.
+Before diving into the technical architecture and implementation details like SDK and APIs, we encourage you—especially if you're a developer, whether or not you've already built your own agent—to begin by exploring these use cases...

-_We're also continuously working with our developer community and partners to expand this library of use cases and explore new frontiers together.
-And we welcome you onboard!_

 <Cards columns={3}>
   <Card title="Autonomous Shopping Assistant" icon="fa-shopping-cart" href="/docs/shopping-assistant">